Tennessee truck driver wins $200,000 lottery prize in Arkansas - NewsBreak

 Tennessee truck driver wins $200,000 lottery prize in Arkansas

-Aug.
-24 (UPI) -- A Tennessee truck driver making a delivery to Arkansas made a fortuitous stop at a gas station at which he won a $200,000 lottery jackpot.

-Cody Wilson, of Lexington, told Arkansas Scholarship Lottery officials that he makes deliveries to Arkansas about once a week and occasionally will buy lottery tickets while on the road.
+Cody Wilson of Lexington, Tenn., makes deliveries to Arkansas about once a week.

+Wilson said he occasionally buys lottery scratch-off tickets in Tennessee, but he normally doesn’t purchase them in Arkansas.

-Wilson said he stopped at the Circle K gas station in Lonoke to fill up his truck's tank and decided to buy a $10 Show Me scratch-off ticket.
+He decided to buy a $10 Show Me ticket when he stopped at the Circle K at in Lonoke to get gas.
+While filling his gas tank, he scratched the ticket and learned he had won $200,000.

-The driver said he scratched the ticket off while filling up the tank and was shocked to reveal a $200,000 prize.

 “I couldn’t believe it,” Wilson said.
 “I immediately called me wife.”

-The winner said he is planning to put his prize money into savings for his three children, ages 7, 5 and 1.
+Wilson said he put his prize money in savings since he has three children ages 7, 5 and 1.